Animation Targeted To User Personas Increases Success

 Motivated Mitch, Technician.
 An intermediate persona in the small business space who is eager to learn but is on his own and does not ask for help often (shown).

 Eagle-Eye Edward, Systems Engineer.
-An expert persona in small business space who likes things to be set up quickly without mistakes.
+An expert persona in small business space who likes things to be set up quickly without mistakes (not shown).

 The problem was that the novice personas don’t know and don’t care about the details of networking while advanced personas wanted to see the technical details.
 For example, novices don’t know the specific sequence of cabling, setup, and settings.
 Setup is second nature to advanced users.
 Novices were not aware of wireless security settings, while advanced personas optimized them for their device types.
 Novices didn’t care about Media Access Control (MAC) addresses, where advanced persona relied on MAC addresses for formatting and troubleshooting.
 We had to design a solution to satisfy both persona types and not “dumb down” the solution.